|Title||LIFE SAVING STICKERS|

-Following the launch on social media, the initial print run of stickers was snapped up in just 3 days.
-Before we knew it, parents, residents, community groups, school bodies and large organisations were chasing down stickers for their streets.
-The launch video received over 5,000 shares, and the Australian Road Safety Foundation page earned around 1,200 new followers.
+The initial print run of 100,000 stickers was snapped up within 3 days of launch, with thousands of orders being made since.
+Cities from all over Australia have come on board, and the reminder to watch out is now being rolled out on bins across the country.
+By the end of 2016, millions of households will have taken action to make their own streets safer.
+The launch video received over 5,000 shares, and the Australian Road Safety Foundation earned around 1,200 new followers.
 Life Saving Stickers gained strong support from the Lord Mayor of Brisbane, national news stations and major talk shows.
 In the Easter Road Toll, one of the most punishing times for fatalities, no deaths were recorded on Queensland roads for the first time in 20 years.
-The Life Saving Stickers reinforce the Australia Road Safety Foundation’s commitment to safer roads.

 Turning rubbish bins into lifesaving billboards, the stickers created a new way to deliver a valuable message to drivers the moment their foot was on the pedal.
 We launched the stickers on social media, and distributed them online and through local councils.
 The eye-catching imagery lined the streets, working as a powerful call to action to slow down.
 The stickers turned what was usually a government-led safety message into a much more personal one, with residents giving a one-to-one reminder to drivers to slow down in their street, in real-time.